ttntm/hugo-comments/README.md

 Source: https://css-tricks.com/jamstack-comments/

+V2 of this can be found explained in detail here: https://ttntm.me/blog/static-blog-comments-hugo/

 ## Description

 This site is built around the linked tutorial above but it doesn't make use of the Slack notifications/Netlify functions in order to keep things simply.